 Children and young adults in impoverished communities are often compelled to work for their own or their family’s subsistence.
 They are therefore forced to abandon their studies.
 This feeds the vicious circle of poverty.

-The local partner will identify and propose potential beneficiary children or young people on the basis of specific criteria (Family composition and social context).
-CAFwill then discuss the applications for sponsoring of individual beneficiaries and decide their approval according to the conditions of the programme.
-CAF will then try to identify one of various sponsors for each beneficiary child or young adult.
+The local partner will identify and propose potential beneficiary children or young people on the basis of specific criteria (family composition and social and economic context).
+CAF will then discuss the applications for sponsoring of individual beneficiaries and decide their approval according to the conditions of the programme.
+CAF will then try to identify one of the sponsors for each beneficiary child or young adult.

 This type of sponsoring only covers education expenses of children whose housing, food and healthcare needs are met, either by their own families, by governmental authorities or other organisations.
 This programme covers different types of education:

 - Higher education for young adults.
-Many of the children we support complete secundary school with good results and wish to pursue higher education after.
+Many of the children we support the complete secondary school with good results and wish to pursue higher education after.

-- Vocational training, e.g. technical training for young adults who have dropped out from school or who are not able to follow university studies after having completed their basic education.
+- Vocational training, e.g. technical training for young adults who have dropped out of school or who are not able to follow university studies after having completed their basic education.

 Because some very poor families cannot cater for basic subsistence needs, TCS aims to provide support for housing, food and healthcare in addition to education expenses for children and young adults.

-In India, an amount of less than € 1 per day (€ 25 per month) can cover housing, food and healthcare for a child, as well as tuition fees (until on average 15 years old).
-Children and young adults can also provided with uniforms and all the necessary education supplies.
+In India and Cambodia, an amount of less than € 1 per day (€ 25 per month) can cover housing, food and healthcare for a child, as well as tuition fees (until on average 15 years old).

 3) Modalities of support

-Mostly the support is provided in a form of regular (e.g. monthly) sponsorship contributions but other forms of support can be provided as well depending on the circumstances, e.g. a simple donation, a loan (with or without interest rate) to be reimbursed to a revolving fund for helping other children/young people, or a combination of both.
+Support under these programmes is mostly provided in the form of regular (e.g. monthly) sponsorship contributions.
+Other forms of support can be provided as well depending on the circumstances, e.g. a simple donation, a loan (with or without interest rate) to be reimbursed to a revolving fund for helping other children/young people, or a combination of both.

 With regular follow-up

-Regular feedback on the child or young adult’s life and education (such as schooling results, trainings, pictures, drawings, letters…) will be given to the sponsor through the local partner and CAF.
+Regular feedback on the child or young adult’s life and education (such as schooling results, training, pictures, drawings, letters…) will be given to the sponsor through the local partner and CAF.

-If you want more information of our Child Sponsoring programme, please read our comprehensive methology paper here.
+If you want more information about our Child Sponsoring programme, please read our comprehensive methodology paper here.